Towards Understanding Barriers and Mitigation Strategies of Software Engineers with Non-traditional Educational and Occupational Backgrounds: Methodology

-The validation study will involve the design and administration of a survey that aims to validate findings on barriers and mitigation strategies from the exploratory study (Fig.~\ref{fig:methodologyValidation}).
+The follow-up survey involves the design and administration of a survey that aims to supplement findings on barriers and mitigation strategies from the exploratory study (Fig.~\ref{fig:methodology}).

-\textbf{Targeted Audience.} Participants will only be eligible to complete the survey if they are 18 and older, and have extensive experience (a post-secondary degree or diploma or 3+ years of work experience) in a field other than SE, and who \begin{itemize} \item currently work as a software engineer, OR \item are currently studying SE, OR \item previously worked in or studied SE, AFTER their experience in another field \end{itemize}
+\textbf{Targeted Audience.} To be eligible to take the survey, individuals must meet the following criteria: i) be at least 18 years old, ii) possess significant expertise (either a post-secondary degree/diploma or a minimum of three years of work experience) in a domain other than SE, and iii) currently employed as a software engineer, or currently studying SE, or have prior experience working in or studying SE subsequent to their involvement in another field.

-\textbf{Survey Design.} The survey will ask participants about their demographics, educational background and occupational background.
-However, the core part of the survey will be about validating findings from the exploratory study, which include barriers and mitigation strategies.
-Regarding this, participants will be asked to: \begin{itemize} \item Rate how relevant each barrier from the exploratory study is in their experience using Likert scales ($1 = $\textit{Not relevant at all} and $5 = $\textit{Extremely relevant}) \item List any other barriers they faced and mitigated strategies relevant to them \item List mitigation strategies they used for each barrier from the exploratory study \item Rate how effective each mitigation strategy from the exploratory study is using Likert scales ($1 = $\textit{Not effective at all} and $5 = $\textit{Extremely effective}) \end{itemize} We plan to ask participants to list possible mitigation strategy on their own before asking them to rate mitigation strategies found from the exploratory study to understand their perspective better without biasing them with the strategies found in the exploratory study.
+\textbf{Survey Design.} The survey asked participants about their demographics, educational background, and occupational background.
+The core part of the survey focused on validating findings from the exploratory study, which included barriers and mitigation strategies.
+Specifically, participants were asked to do the below in order: \begin{itemize} \item Rate how relevant each barrier from the exploratory study is in their experience using Likert scales ($1 = $\textit{Not relevant at all} and $5 = $\textit{Extremely relevant}) \item List any other barriers they faced \item Rate how effective each mitigation strategy from the exploratory study is using Likert scales ($1 = $\textit{Not effective at all} and $5 = $\textit{Extremely effective}) \item List any other mitigation strategies they used \end{itemize}

-\textbf{Pilot study.} Following STGT's recommendation for a preparation and piloting phase, we will conduct a pilot study by running three participants through the survey using a think-out-loud methodology (see \cite{gupta2015identifying,latoza2006maintaining,10.1145/3511430.3511439} for similar survey pilot methodologies), and at least two researchers will be present for each participant when they fill in the survey.
-Feedback from these participants will be used to improve the survey wording and structure.

-\textbf{Data collection.} We will make the improved survey available to participants and collect responses from around 50 participants, as estimated from our budget for this work.
-We plan to recruit participants by advertising on relevant subreddits (e.g., /r/\{\textit{learnprogramming, cscareerquestionsEU}\}) and through snowball sampling via personal connections.
-Each participant will receive a remuneration of CAD\$ 10 for completing the survey.